carpentriesoffline/Building_a_miniHPC_for_Training/05-configurationLogin.md

 ## Configure DNS masquerading

-- Configure dnsmasq by entering the following in the file `/etc/dnsmasq.conf`
+- Configure dnsmasq by entering the following in the file `/etc/dnsmasq.conf`.
+Replace the MAC address on the sixth line with the MAC address of your compute node.

 ```bash
 interface=eth0